-Brand guidelines, sometimes referred to as brand identity guidelines, are a document that can be used to help build and identify your brand.
+Brand guidelines, sometimes referred to as brand identity guidelines, are a document that you can use to help identify, build, and grow your brand.

-When your company works on a new branding project or undergoes a rebrand, you should be given brand guidelines on completion of the project.
+When your company works on a new branding project or goes through the rebranding process, you should be given your shiny new brand guidelines on completion of the project.

-This document can then be used both internally and externally to ensure consistency and continuity with your brand’s visual identity.
+Your new brand guidelines document can then be used both internally and externally to ensure consistency and continuity with your brand’s visual identity and underpinning strategy.

 However, there is often more to it than that.

-Your brand guidelines are a document that anyone could pick up, look through, and fully understand your brand.
+Your brand guidelines are a document that anyone could pick up, look through, and fully understand everything there is to know about your brand and business.

 Why are Brand Guidelines Important?

-Brand guidelines are important, because your company will not always be dealing with it’s branding agency.
+Brand guidelines are important because your company will not always be dealing with one agency.

-If you buy print advertising, or any other type of advertising, you’re buying space or real estate for your brand.
+If you buy print advertising, or any other type of advertising for that matter, you’re buying space or real estate for your brand.

-Or, perhaps you’re buying TV advertising, and your branding agency don’t get involved in motion graphics.
+Or, perhaps you’re buying TV advertising, and your branding agency doesn’t get involved in motion graphics or film making at all.

-You would need to take your brand guidelines to an agency that does that kind of work, and get them to create something based off the guidelines.
+You would need to take your brand guidelines to a TV or media buying agency that does that kind of work, and get them to create something for you.

 At Canny, we’ve done some work just like this.